Large Language Models Develop Novel Social Biases Through Adaptive Exploration: Do LLMs Segregate Equal Groups?

 \subsection{Results}

 \paragraph{Frontier models develop biases and stratify even more severely than humans.} Our experiments find that LLMs develop emergent biases as they explore, with frontier models stratifying groups into different job classes at an even higher degree than people.
-As depicted in Figure \ref{fig:si_bgd_default}, human participants produced stratified allocations (SI = $.84$, 95\% CI $[0.79, 0.89]$; BGD = $.56$) far beyond what occurs when conducting fair random assignments (SI = $.25$, 95\% CI $[0.22, 0.29]$; BGD = $.29$).
-However, all frontier LLMs produced even more stratified outcomes than humans (mean SI = $1.39$, mean BGD = $0.69$).
-Among non-reasoning models, Claude Sonnet 4 with direct prompts stratified the most (SI = 1.79, 95\%-CI $[1.70, 1.87]$ whereas Qwen 2.5-72B with CoT (SI = 0.89, 95\%-CI $[0.72, 1.05]$) was closest to human levels.
-Reasoning models also stratified more extremely (OpenAI o3 SI = 1.83, BGD = .80; DeepSeek-R1 SI = 1.41, BGD = .71).
-Furthermore, we confirmed high stochasticity in group-job assignments (mean GASI = $0.52$ vs. human = $0.47$, Table~\ref{tab:gasi}) across many models and prompts.
-This suggests that stratification patterns are learned during each run (e.g., through sampled candidate successes), rather than originating from training data (more analyses in Appendix~\ref{app:priors_analysis}).
+As depicted in Figure \ref{fig:si_bgd_default}, human participants produced stratified allocations (SI = $.84$, 95\%~CI $[.79, .89]$; BGD = $.56$) far beyond what occurs when conducting fair random assignments\footnote{All results were tested for statistical significance accounting for a Benjamini-Hochberg correction with $\alpha = .05$.} (SI = $.25$, 95\%~CI $[.22, .29]$; BGD = $.29$) and Thompson sampling with a uniform prior \citep[{SI = $.61$, 95\%~CI $[.52, .69]$; BGD = $.47$};][]{thompson1933likelihood, daniel2018tutorial}.
+However, all frontier LLMs (mean SI = $1.39$, mean BGD = $.69$) produced even more stratified outcomes than humans.
+Among non-reasoning models, Claude Sonnet 4 with direct prompts stratified the most (SI = 1.79, 95\% CI $[1.70, 1.87]$) whereas Qwen 2.5-72B with CoT (SI = .89, 95\% CI $[.72, 1.05]$) was closest to human levels.
+Reasoning models stratified even more extremely (OpenAI o3 SI = 1.83, BGD = .80; DeepSeek-R1 SI = 1.41, BGD = .71).
+We conduct comparisons with another baseline, UCB~\citep{auer2002finite}, in Appendix~\ref{app:sampling_baselines}.